rbanks54/rbanks54.github.io/_posts/2018-11-12-securing-vue-with-identityserver-part7.md

 Here’s an implementation you can use:

-Firstly, let’s import our user manager from our security module
+Firstly, let’s import our user manager from our security module.
+Add the following line to the top of your file, where the other `import` statements are.

 ```js
 import mgr from './services/security.js'